mozilla/uniffi-rs/docs/manual/src/types/enumerations.md

 There are some [special considerations here when using UDL](../udl/enumerations.md#remote-non-exhaustive-enums)

+## Methods on Enums.

+proc-macros allow you to use `#[uniffi::export]` on an `impl` block for an `enum`. and the bindings will generate a method which calls into the Rust method.
+But take care - every time one of the methods is called, the entire enum will be copied by-value across the FFI.

 ## Exposing methods from standard Rust traits

 While less useful for Enums, there are a number of standard Rust traits (`Debug`, `Eq` etc) you can expose, so, eg, Python